thomasjlew/chanceDPA/README.md

 ## How to run it, easy!
 The code was tested in Matlab R2016b and shouldn't require any Matlab toolbox.<br />
 To run it, simply download the \src folder and run the "riskDPA_main.m" script.<br />
-To set a different probability constraint on obstacle collision, simply change the parameter delta (0.01 corresponds to 1% of chance of hitting an obstacle using an optimal policy).
+To set a different probability constraint on obstacle collision, simply change the parameter delta (0.01 would correspond to 1% of chance of hitting an obstacle using an optimal policy).

 ## Further work
-- DONE The ongoing work aims at improving the performance of the dynamic programming algorithm to allow for more iterations.
-- DONE Implementing the rest of the paper (to minimize the risk) is ongoing.
-- TODO Implementing Brent's method for efficient interval computation for lambdas.
-Currently uses average returning non optimal but compliant result (for this path planning problem).
+-  Implementing Brent's method for efficient interval computation for lambdas.
+The convergence rate is currently not optimal, although it  (for this path planning problem).
 ## References
 - [1] M. Ono, M. Pavone, Y. Kuwata and J. Balaram, "Chance-constrained dynamic programming with application to risk-aware robotic space exploration", Autonomous Robots, 2015.
 - [2] D.P.
 Bertsekas, "Dynamic Programming and Optimal Control", Vol. I, 3rd edition, 2005, 558 pages.